The 7 Most Painfully Hipster Bars in Chicago

 Hipsters just love novelty.
 So naturally, a bar with old-school arcade games will have them flocking by the dozens.
 Add an extensive beer selection and an indoor food truck (because of course) and you’ve got a hipster’s paradise.
-Not to mention, they’ve got locations in Logan Square, Wicker Park, and soon, the Fulton Market District.
+Not to mention, they’ve got locations in Logan Square, Wicker Park, the Fulton Market District.
 So they’re really, ya know, maximizing their footprint across Chicago’s hipper parts.

 Yelp Quote: “It is very difficult to write a yelp using Christmas light signals, but I’ve been stuck in the upside down ever since visiting their Stranger Things popup bar twice.
 Send help.”

 This gin bar is located in Logan Square (noticing a trend here yet?) and exudes that certain brand of turn-of-the-last-century inspired hipster — like reimagined, strong-as-fuck Prohibition-era cocktails that you’d envision someone twirling their mustache while drinking, vintage decor, blah blah blah… The second you hear someone say, “the bartenders are like, really knowledgeable,” you know you’ve just reached DEFCON 1 on the hipster alert scale.

 Yelp Quote: “Hipster fucking capital USA.
 If you want a conversation piece, go here.”

 Armitage Avenue is the place to go obviously if you’re looking for a handful of hipster bars.
 Weegee’s Lounge is one of the crown jewels on the hipster bar tour.
 The photo booth is legend among patrons as well as shuffleboard, the game that’s fun for hipsters and your 90-year-old grandparents only.
 The decor also matches this old-person vibe, but hey, that’s what the hipsters want, right?